dandi/dandi-archive/doc/design/zarr-manifests.md

 * Publishing Dandisets with Zarrs: Just ensure that no entries/S3 object versions from the referenced version are ever deleted (see GC section below)

+* Remove `.dandiset` attribute from [*ZarrArchive](https://github.com/dandi/dandi-archive/blob/HEAD/dandiapi/zarr/models.py#L101):
+  - It should be possible to associate Zarr with multiple dandisets
+  - GC should take care about picking up stale Zarrs as it does Blobs
+  - Would remove `ingest_dandiset_zarrs` (seems to be just a service helper ATM anyways)

 #### Garbage collection (GC)